-- 1. Maintains permanent and full-time facilities for bed care of resident patients; and - 2.
-Has the services of a Psychiatrist (Addictionologist, when applicable), Physician, Nurse Practitioner, or Physician Assistant available at all times and is responsible for the diagnostic evaluation, provides face-to-face evaluation services with documentation a minimum of once per week or as indicated; and - 3.
-Has a registered nurse (RN) or Physician on full-time duty who is in charge of patient care, along with one or more RNs or licensed practical nurses (LPNs) on duty at all times; and - 4.
+- 1. Maintains permanent and full-time facilities for bed care of resident patients; and - Has the services of a Psychiatrist (Addictionologist, when applicable) or Physician extender available at all times and is responsible for the diagnostic evaluation, provides face-to-face evaluation services with documentation a minimum of once per week or as indicated; and - 3.
+Has a Physician or registered nurse (RN) present onsite who is in charge of patient care along with one or more registered nurses (RNs) or licensed practical nurses (LPNs) onsite at all times (24/7); and - 4.
 Keeps a daily medical record for each patient; and - 5.
-Is primarily providing continuous structured therapeutic program specifically designed to treat behavioral health disorders and is not a group or boarding home, boarding or therapeutic school, half-way house, sober living residence, wilderness camp or any other facility that provides Custodial Care; and - 6.
-Is operating lawfully as a nursing home in the area where it is located.
+Is primarily providing a continuous structured therapeutic program specifically designed to treat behavioral health disorders and is not a group or boarding home, boarding or therapeutic school, half-way house, sober living residence, wilderness camp or any other facility that provides Custodial Care; and - 6.
+Is operating lawfully as a residential treatment center in the area where it is located.

-Schedule of Benefits: The attachment to this Certificate that specify the amount of coverage provided, applicable Copayments, Coinsurance, Deductibles and limitations.
+Schedule: The attachment to the Policy that specifies the amount of coverage provided, your Copayments, Coinsurance, Deductibles and limitations.